 Description

 Opened in August of 2020, Kahlert Village is home to over 1,400 first-year students.
 Kahlert Village is comprised of several Living Learning Communities to help students deepen their engagement on campus.
 The building features single, double and triple rooms in cluster-style and suite-style configurations.
 Centrally located on campus, it includes a dining facility and study spaces.
 A meal plan is required in this living area.
+Only Honors students are eligible to live in Honors designated spaces.

 Amenities